fefe982/DeMangleVC/special_symbols.md

 ``const three::`vftable'{for `one'}``

 The virtual function table.
-The first entry is the `RTTI Complete Object Locator`, and the rest is the collection of addresses for the final overload of all the virtual functions within a class.
+The first entry of the table is the `RTTI Complete Object Locator`, and the rest entries are the addresses of the final overriders of all the virtual functions in the class.

-If there is multiple inheritance, and there is a need to generate a vftable for each of the bases, there will be a "for" part in this symbol, naming each of the bases needed.
+In the situation of multiple inheritance, there may be a need to generate a vftable for each of the bases.
+There will be a "for" part in this symbol, naming each of the bases in this case.

 ## `vbtable`